Meteor is, if you have not heard of it:

 Note this is 1 file - it runs both server and client side (this is the default with Meteor - all code can run in both places - unless you put it in a client or server folder).
 Line 4 defines the collection - the database - this maps 1 to 1 with a MongoDB collection (called "players").
 Finding and inserting data is easy, as you can see.
 Line 34 has a directive to check if the code is executing on the server - crazy huh !

 Typically apps would not be built like this, with 1 file, but it is interesting to see what it can be distilled down to.

-The web pages are done in a template style inside the HTML files themselves, like so.
-The app js binds to events on this page and collections are rendered (in page templates are typically used - eg see the “template” tag).
+The web pages are done in a template style inside the HTML files themselves.
+The app js binds to events on this page and collections are rendered (in page templates are typically used - eg see the "template" tag).

 Developing is easy - install Meteor and just run "meteor" in the app you have just clickstarted - it will run it locally with a local offline MongoDB instance on your desktop.
 Push any changes you make and it is all running from there.

 There is no officially sanctioned test framework built into Meteor yet for unit testing, so for this clickstart I used PhantomJS and Webspecter to provide some integration test coverage to ensure the app still works before deploying (as part of the build pipeline).

 It will be interesting to watch Meteor to see how this stuff develops, it is a very very opinionated framework and one to watch.